-Hurt by a Recalled or Defective Product?
+Hurt By A Recalled Or Defective Product?

 Let Nevada’s Product Liability Law Help You

 Reno product liability lawyer Eric A. Stovall understands the damages that a product defect can cause.
 As a result, he dedicates part of his practice to assisting victims of defective products receive their rightful compensation.
 Our law firm holds the makers of faulty products accountable in the court of law.
 Whether a company recalls a product or not, or whether it might happen in the future, your injury matters now.
 Take advantage of our free consultation to discuss your injury and how Nevada’s product liability law can help you.
-We will discuss how to establish a case, as well as what the product’s defect was.
+Our Reno personal injury lawyer will discuss how to establish a case, as well as what the product’s defect was.